 OK, back to the question at hand.
 Are today's college graduates ready for the working world?
+You know, the world where you use a w-4 calculator to manage your paycheck.
 I say not really but not for the reasons you hear usually.
 I say no because no 22-year-old is really ready for adulthood and no 22-year-old ever has been.
 The process of growing up and into an adult self takes a long time and the older I get the more I realize that it's a process that never really ends.

 But I think questions such as today's get asked for reasons that have nothing to do with the young people at any given moment.
 I think the act of asking that question comes from an anxiety on the part of the people asking and it's an anxiety as old as humanity itself.